benjaminweymouth/PyBank-Python-Data-Structures-Analysis/index.md

 # Python For Finance: Methods and Data Structures
 # PyBank and PyRamen Examples

-* The purpose of this code is to demonstrate Python proficiency in working with CSV files, lists, dictionaries, loops and particulary nested data structures.
+The purpose of this code is to demonstrate Python proficiency in working with CSV files, lists, dictionaries, loops and particulary nested data structures.

-Here there is a Python script for analyzing the financial records of a fictional company.
+The code below is a Python script for analyzing the financial records of a fictional company.
 I utilize a dataset: budget_data.csv.
 This dataset is composed of two columns, Date and Profit/Losses.
+This code originally appeared in a Jupyter notebook on Github.

-The script will utilze the following actions / methods.
+The script will utilze the following actions / methods:

 - The total number of months included in the dataset.